 How do you feel when you travel/What does travel mean to you?

-It’s the possibilities, the opportunity and excitement that comes from the unknown.
+It’s the possibilities, the opportunity and the excitement that comes from the unknown.
 I know some people want to research and plan everything for a holiday, pre-arrange all their bookings and stay in a resort, they feel anxious when something unexpected happens… but that is what I embrace, that is the reason I do it.
 You learn so much about yourself, your abilities, resilience and resourcefulness, just surrendering to being out of your comfort zone and taking what comes to you.

 You get a heightened sense of awareness and see things and experience things with clarity, you want to connect with the people around you and learn more about them and what their life is like.
 It’s funny how many people in western countries, with everything we have, are not happy or prepared to talk to a stranger yet in some of the poorest countries they include you in their games of street soccer, are happy, smiling and invite you to a family dinner or to stay the night.